 Were there any positive symptoms?

 I know it’s always good to find the positive in things but no not really.
 Not having periods is pretty good once you’re through it though.

 What got you through?

 I didn’t see a doctor about my symptoms but being outside really helped my anxiety.
 Taking the dogs out for a long walk and being in nature whatever the weather is good for your head.

 What advice did you seek?

-Because I work on a magazine aimed at older women, we talk a lot about menopause and sharing information with other women is so helpful.
+Because I worked on a magazine aimed at older women, we talked a lot about menopause.
+Sharing information with other women is so helpful.
 If I’d known my anxiety was linked to menopause when I was experiencing it, I probably would have been more proactive about dealing with it.

 The best advice you received?

 Through talking to other women, I now realise that GPs aren’t always menopause experts and it’s worth insisting on more specialist help if you’re having a bad time.